stbrumme/leetcode/README.md

 What ?
 ------

-This repository contains my solutions to a huge number of [Leetcode](https://leetcode.com) problems.
+This repository contains my solutions to more than 1000 [Leetcode](https://leetcode.com) problems.
 All files are code fragments.
 They need the Leetcode environment for proper includes / imports / namespaces / etc.

 - [x] solved more **easy**   problems than 99% of Leetcode users